QBladeOcean/QBladeOceanDocs/docs/source/src/user/airfoil/airfoil_analysis.rst

 These tables store the relevant aerodynamic quantities such as airfoil lift, drag and moment coefficients as a function of angle of attack :math:`\alpha`.
 There are two ways to generate these tables in QBlade.
 These two options are described below.

-In general the method used to generate the airfoil polars, whether experimental or numerical, only delivers reliable or repeatable values within a certain :math:`\alpha` range.
+Generally the method used to generate the airfoil polars, whether experimental or numerical, only delivers reliable or repeatable values within a certain :math:`\alpha` range.
 For this reason, the polars generated or imported here may only correspond to a disjoint range: :math:`\alpha \in [-180^\text{o},180^\text{o}]`.
 Extrapolating this range to ensure continuity of aerodynamic coefficients is the topic of the :doc:`../airfoil/polar_extrapolation` page.

 Carrying out an XFoil Analysis
 ------------------------------
-It is possible for the user to carry out an analysis using the 2D airfoil solver XFoil. :footcite:`xfoil` This solver is linked to QBlade such that no preprocessing is required and the airfoil coordinates generated in the :doc:`../airfoil/airfoil` are automatically prepared for analysis.
+It is possible for the user to carry out an analysis using the 2D airfoil solver XFoil :footcite:`xfoil` directly within QBlade.
+This solver is linked to QBlade such that no preprocessing is required and the airfoil coordinates generated in the :doc:`../airfoil/airfoil` are automatically prepared for analysis.
 An XFoil analysis can be carried out by generating a polar definition by selecting a new analysis from the polar control panel.
 The dialogue which then appears is shown in :numref:`fig-xfoil-createpolar`.